zachmichael14/protein_viewer/README.md

  ![cartoon representation](img/cartoon.gif)

  <li><strong>Surface</strong>: displays the molecular surface.
 This view is often useful for finding binding pockets within a protein.
-Here, it's clear that the surface representation is layered on top of the cartoon view.
+In the figure below, it's clear that the surface representation is layered on top of the cartoon view.

   ![surface representation](img/surface.gif)